open-edge-insights/video-imagestore/README.md

 # `ImageStore Module`

+The Image Store component of EIS comes as a separate container which primarily subscribes to the stream that comes out of the VideoAnalytics app via EIS MessageBus and stores the frame into minio for historical analysis.

+The high level logical flow of ImageStore is as below:
-1. ImageStore will subscribe to the Video Analytics result.
-So ImageStore receives the frame data and stores it in minio.
+1. The messagebus subscriber in ImageStore will subscribe to the VideoAnalytics published classified result (metadata, frame) on the messagebus.
-   The payload format expected by image store is as follows map ("img_handle":"$handle_name"),[]byte($binaryImage)
+   The img_handle is extracted out of the metadata and is used as the key and the frame is stored as a value for that key in minio persistent storage.

-2. ImageStore starts the server which provides the read and store interfaces.
+2. For historical analysis of the stored classified images, ImageStore starts the messagebus server which provides the read and store interfaces.
-   The payload format is as follows
+   The payload format is as follows for:
+   * Store interface:
+     ```

-   Request : map ("command": "store" , "img_handle":"$handle_name"),[]byte($binaryImage)
+        Request: map ("command": "store","img_handle":"$handle_name"),[]byte($binaryImage)
-   Response : map ("img_handle":"$handle_name", "error":"$error_msg")
-   ("error" is optional and available only in case of error in execution.)
+        Response : map ("img_handle":"$handle_name", "error":"$error_msg") ("error" is optional and available only in case of error in execution.)
+     ```
+   * Read interface:
+     ```

-   Request : map ("command": "read" , "img_handle":"$handle_name")
+        Request : map ("command": "read", "img_handle":"$handle_name")
-   Response : map ("img_handle":"$handle_name", "error":"$error_msg"),[]byte($binaryImage)
-   ("error" is optional and available only in case of error in execution.
-   And $binaryImage is available only in case of successfull read)
+        Response : map ("img_handle":"$handle_name", "error":"$error_msg"),[]byte($binaryImage) ("error" is optional and available only in case of error in execution.
+And $binaryImage is available only in case of successful read)
+     ```

 ## `Configuration`

 All the ImageStore module configuration are added into etcd (distributed